4 Areal Interpolation

 Make this Notebook Trusted to load map: File -> Trust Notebook

-5.3 Pycnophylactic Interpolation
+4.2 Smooth Pycnophylactic Interpolation

 “Census enumerations are usually packaged in irregularly shaped geographical regions.
-Interior values can be interpolated for such regions, without specification of “control points,” by using an analogy to elliptical partial differential equations.
+Interior values can be interpolated for such regions, without specification of”control points,” by using an analogy to elliptical partial differential equations.
 A solution procedure is suggested, using finite difference methods with classical boundary conditions.
 In order to estimate densities, an additional nonnegativity condition is required.
-Smooth contour maps, which satisfy the volume preserving and nonnegstivity constraints, illustrate the method using actual geographical data.
+Smooth contour maps, which satisfy the volume preserving and nonnegativity constraints, illustrate the method using actual geographical data.
 It is suggested that the procedure may be used to convert observations from one bureaucratic partitioning of a geographical area to another.”

 Tobler (1979)